Preparing to Become an Electrician

 Pass the State Examination

 After successfully completing your electrical apprenticeship program, your next step is to become an electrical journeyman by passing a licensing examination.
+(These tips on how to ace an exam can come in handy for completing this step.)
 Licensing requirements can vary by state, and multiple licensing examinations exist.
 However, most states have a minimum requirement of successfully taking the electrical journeyman's examination, administered by state licensing boards.

 Once you have become a licensed electrical journeyman, you will have the opportunity to further your classroom training in order to upgrade your skills in the areas of fiber optics, telecommunications, safety, programmable logic controls, the National Electric Code, and more.